-As a disability insurance attorney, I’ve helped countless clients through the complex world of disability insurance claims.
+As a disability lawyer, I’ve helped countless clients navigate the complex world of disability insurance claims.
 One company that comes up in my practice area is Zurich American Life Insurance Company (Zurich or Zurich American).

-Zurich American Life Insurance Company is a part of Zurich Insurance Group.
-Zurich is a widely respected and major insurer in the insurance market, providing a variety of insurance policies including disability insurance.
-Disability insurance replaces a portion of your income if you cannot work due to a disability.
+Zurich American Life Insurance Company is a part of the Zurich Insurance Group.
+Zurich is a widely respected and major insurer in the insurance market, offering a variety of insurance policies, including disability insurance.
+Disability insurance replaces a portion of your income if you are unable to work due to a disability.

-In this article, I aim to provide an overview of the disability insurance claims process with Zurich American.
-I will also share some key insights about how to handle potential challenges that may arise.
-This guide should not replace legal advice, but it may help you understand your rights and make informed decisions.
+In this article, I will provide an overview of the disability insurance claims process at Zurich American.
+I will also share some key insights on how to deal with potential challenges that may arise.
+This guide is not a substitute for legal advice, but it can help you understand your rights and make informed decisions.

-Filing a long term disability benefits claim with Zurich American is quite straightforward.
-You fill out a claim form, which includes sections for both you and your treating physician to complete.
+Filing a claim for long-term disability benefits with Zurich American is fairly straightforward.
+You fill out a claim form, which includes sections for you and your treating physician to complete.
 The information on this form will help determine your eligibility for benefits.

-It’s essential that all the information you provide is accurate and thorough.
-Also, ensure that your physician provides a comprehensive medical report illustrating your disability and its impact on your ability to work.
+All the information you provide must be accurate and complete.
+Also, make sure that your doctor provides a comprehensive medical report that illustrates your disability and its effect on your ability to work.
 This information plays a critical role in the insurer’s decision-making process.

-Aflac Inc. acquired Zurich North America’s group benefits business in 2020, which includes some group disability products.
-Zurich American Life Insurance Company continues to be the administrator for certain group disability products and absence management services.
-However, Aflac of New York and Aflac of Columbus now serve as plan administrators for some Zurich disability insurance policies.
+In 202, Aflac acquired Zurich North America’s group benefits business, which includes some group disability products.
+Zurich American Life Insurance Company will continue to administer certain group disability products and absence management services.
+However, Aflac of New York and Aflac of Columbus now serve as plan administrators for some Zurich disability plans.

 The Challenge of Denied Claims

-Unfortunately, Zurich does not approve all of the disability claims they receive.
-Zurich American, like any insurance company, employs a rigorous evaluation process to determine the validity of disability claims.
-There are a multitude of reasons Zurich may deny a claim.
-These reasons range from insufficient medical evidence, pre-existing conditions, to non-compliance with policy terms.
+Unfortunately, Zurich does not approve all of the disability claims it receives.
+Like any insurance company, Zurich American uses a rigorous evaluation process to determine the validity of disability claims.
+There are a variety of reasons why Zurich may deny a claim.
+These reasons range from insufficient medical evidence and pre-existing conditions to failure to comply with the terms of the policy.

-However, at times, Zurich wrongfully denies valid disability claims.
-There are claimants who meet the definition of “disability” or “total disability”, but still receive a claim denial.
-I’ve seen numerous cases where Zurich American has refused a legitimate claim, leaving the insured party in a challenging situation.
+However, sometimes Zurich wrongly denies valid disability claims.
+Some claimants meet the definition of “disability” or “total disability” and still receive a claim denial.
+I’ve seen numerous cases where Zurich American has denied a legitimate claim, leaving the insured in a difficult situation.

 The Definition of Disability